+Late in 2015, the results of the Etom-2 well in the South Lokichar Basin (Block 13T) were announced.
+The Etom-2 well was drilled based on recently acquired and interpreted 3D seismic in a previously undrilled fault block adjacent to the Etom oil discovery.
+The well encountered 102 meters of net oil pay in two columns.
+Oil samples, sidewall cores and wire line logging all indicate the presence of high API oil in the best quality reservoir encountered in the South Lokichar Basin to date.
 Discovering this thick interval of high quality oil reservoirs at Etom-2 further underpins the development options and resource base in the South Lokichar Basin.
-The result follows careful evaluation of 3D seismic data which was shot after the Etom-1 well completed drilling and demonstrates how the partnership has improved its understanding of the basin.
-This result also suggests significant potential in this underexplored part of the block as it is the most northerly well drilled in South Lokichar and is located close to the axis of the basin away from the basin-bounding fault.
-Accordingly, Tullow and Africa Oil will review the resource potential of the greater Etom area and neighbouring prospects as part of a future exploration drilling program.
+The result follows careful evaluation of 3D seismic data which was shot after the Etom-1 well completed drilling and demonstrates how the partnership has improved its understanding of the Basin.
+This result also suggests significant potential in this underexplored part of the block, as at the time of drilling, it was the most northerly well drilled in the South Lokichar Basin and is located close to the axis of the Basin away from the Basin-bounding fault.

 Cretaceous Anza Rift - Kenya

 In Block 9, the Company continues to assess the results of its 2014 drilling program.
-The Government of Kenya has granted an eighteen month extension to the second additional exploration period, which will now expire in June 2017.
+The Government of Kenya has granted an eighteen-month extension to the second additional exploration period, which will now expire in June 2017.

 Tertiary Rift - Ethiopia

 During the third quarter of 2015 in the Rift Basin Area Block, a 2D seismic program was completed, which consisted of approximately 600 kilometers of land and lake seismic.
 Source rock outcrops and oil slicks on the lakes have been identified in the block where there was previously no existing seismic or wells.
-The Government of Ethiopia granted a twelve month extension to the initial exploration period, which will now expire in February 2017.
+The Government of Ethiopia has granted a twelve month extension to the initial exploration period, which will now expire in February 2017.